The css module#

 Every item is either a Value instance or a delimiting token.
 If an

-context, they are combined into a Value with funcname and arguments by theget_css_function_call()
+identifiercontext is followed by afunctioncontext, they are combined into a Value with funcname and arguments by theget_css_function_call()method.

 - get_css_function_call(name, arguments)[source]#